 In January 2012, a small group made their vows with a real sense that this was God’s time to make this commitment.
-This felt not so much like an arrival as a beginning, with much still to process on the continuing journey; however a start really had been made.
+This felt not so much like an arrival as a beginning, with much still to process on the continuing journey, however, a start really had been made.
 There are now over 30 who have similarly committed themselves to the Order as a way of deepening their faithfulness to baptismal and ordination vows.

 Since then, Convocations have been held annually at Minster Acres Retreat Centre, near Consett, County Durham in 2012, Woodbrooke Quaker Study Centre in Birmingham in 2013 and 2014, and St Columba’s in Woking in 2015, 2016 and 2018, and at Brunel Manor, Torquay, in 2017.

-Since 2014 we have held an annual Community Day which has sought to provide an introduction to the Order, telling its story, sharing its Dream, exploring its practices, and giving a taster of its life.
+From 2014 –17 we held an annual Community Day which has provided an introduction to the Order, telling its story, sharing its Dream, exploring its practices, and giving a taster of its life.
 We may well hold these again in the future.